 Anyone is welcome to come into the school to observe a class or to experience the ambience of Te Whaea.
 Please call at least a fortnight in advance to make a time.

-**** Applications for entry in 2018 open in late April ****
+**** Applications for entry in 2018 are OPEN now ****

 Outline of the application process: